LukasDCode/Adversarial_OOD/README.md

 |----------------------------------------------------------------------------|

 Training a ViT detector takes an already trained classifier into account, as the PGD attack is performed on the gradients of the classifier.
-The following command trains a tiny ViT model with batch size 16 on cifar10 as ID data and SVHN as OOD data **for only 2 epochs**.
+The following command trains a tiny ViT model with batch size 32 on cifar10 as ID data and SVHN as OOD data **for only 2 epochs**.
 If more epochs are desired, just increase the ```--train-steps``` argument.
 3125 training steps are equal to one epoch for batch size 32.
-Training 1 epoch took ~16h on the machine used for development.
+Training 1 epoch took ~16h plus ~2h of validation on the machine used for development.
-Both datasets also get perturbed x times by the PGD attack according to the gradients of the classifier (here: x = restarts * iterations)
+Both datasets also get perturbed x times by the PGD attack according to the gradients of the classifier [here: x = (restarts+1) * (iterations+1)]
 ```shell
 python train_detector --train-steps 6250 --model vit --model-arch t16 --image-size 224 --data-dir data/cifar10/ --dataset cifar10 --ood-data-dir data/ --ood-dataset svhn --lr 0.01 --wd 1e-5 --device cuda --select-gpu 0 --num-workers 8 --batch-size 32 --method SupCE --attack --noise normal --iterations 5 --restarts 2 --checkpoint-path saved_models/pretrained/Ti_16-i21k-300ep-lr_0.001-aug_none-wd_0.03-do_0.0-sd_0.0--imagenet2012-steps_20k-lr_0.03-res_224.npz --classifier-ckpt-path saved_models/trained_classifier/vit_b16_224SupCE_cifar10_bs32_best_accuracy.pth
 ```